-(rate of unemployed, aged 15-74): 7.1%
+(rate of unemployed, aged 15-74): 6.8%

-Economic development in recent years in Latvia has positively influenced the situation in the labour market.
+Economic development in recent years in Latvia has positively influenced the situation on the labour market.
 Although the number of population of working age is decreasing, the number of economically active population is rising and the employment rate is also increasing.

-In the last six years (2001-2006) the employment rate has increased by 8.6 percentage points.
-In comparison with the EU average, the employment rate in Latvia was lower by 4.9 percentage points whereas in 2005 it lagged behind only by 0.5 percentage points, but in 2006 it has already exceeded the level of EU average.
+In the last six years (2001-2006) the employment rate has increased by 8.8 percentage points (according to Eurostat data of 11.06.2007).
+In comparison with the EU average, the employment rate in Latvia was lower by 4.9 percentage points whereas in 2005 it lagged behind only by 0.5 percentage points, but in 2006 it may be already at the level of EU average.